Our wines run from bone dry reds & whites to semi-sweet and sweet. Come in for a tasting and see the new standard in Michigan wines!

 This label is a silhouette of our mothers on Pickerel Lake.
 They were friends since childhood and we named our two vineyards after them.

 We invite you to share this semi-dry ros’e wine with your best friend at your favorite sunset spot.
+Made from a blend of our Frontenac and La Crescent grapes.
 Pairs well with salads, crudites, spicy dishes or a simple piece of Mackinac Island fudge.

 You hear it coming!
 The sound is different from all other boats–the look is unmistakable.

 From the Les Cheneaux Islands in the Upper Peninsula to Walloon Lake and Wequetonsing Harbor Springs, these wooden works of art still cruise the clear, clean waters of Michigan.